ekasit-ja/pcj-django/README.md

 ### Before signing off & Every later update
 1. Do not forget to change `DEBUG=False` in `settings.py`
+2. execute `django-admin compilemessages` (under virtual environment) to update text file
-2. execute `python3 manage.py collectstatic` (under virtual environment) to collect all updated static files
+3. execute `python3 manage.py collectstatic` (under virtual environment) to collect all updated static files
-3. and restart both services with `service nginx restart && service uwsgi restart`
+4. and restart both services with `service nginx restart && service uwsgi restart`

 ### To use new SSL certificate on WHM
 search for `Manage Service SSL Certificates`